 One of the most striking result about this regime is given (under some additional assumptions) in \cite{hu_shi_subdiffusive}: for $\GW$-almost every infinite $t$, $\Pq^t$-almost surely,

 hence the name ``subdiffusive'' in the case $\kappa < 2$, that we improperly (but conveniently) extend to this whole ``fast, null-recurrent'' case.
-A central limit theorem may be found in \cite{faraud_2011}.
-More recently, Aïdékon and de Raphélis (\cite{aidekon_raphelis_scaling,de_raphelis_scaling_subdiffusive}) have proved the joint convergence of the renormalized height of the walk together with its trace towards a continuous-time process and the real forest coded by this process.
+A central limit theorem can be found in \cite{faraud_2011}.
+More recently, Aïdékon and de Raphélis (\cite{aidekon_raphelis_scaling,de_raphelis_scaling_subdiffusive}) have proved the joint convergence of the renormalized height of the walk together with its trace towards a continuous-time process and the real forest encoded by this process.

 Regarding the conductance, our main result is the following: \begin{theorem} Under the hypotheses \eqref{eq:hyp_normalized}, \eqref{eq:hyppsip1} and \eqref{eq:hypkappa}, as $n$ goes to infinity,

 and, in any case, almost surely,